Relationships & Health Education

 In order for us to be able to deliver the best and most up to date curriculum we provide staff with high quality CPD lead by the subject leader.
 The class teachers deliver an RHE lesson each week to ensure effective implementation.
 Weekly lessons are also supported by reactive circle time sessions when needed.
 At appropriate times in the year, there are themed weeks or days eg, anti – bullying week, cyber bullying day and World Mental Health Day.

-At William Reynolds Primary School, our RHE teaching provides children with the vocabulary and confidence needed to clearly articulate their thoughts and feelings in an environment of openness, trust and respect, and know when and how they can seek support from others.
+Our RHE teaching provides children with the vocabulary and confidence needed to clearly articulate their thoughts and feelings in an environment of openness, trust and respect, and know when and how they can seek support from others.
 Our curriculum prioritises physical and mental health and wellbeing, providing children with the skills they need to evaluate and understand their own wellbeing needs, practise self-care and contribute positively to the wellbeing of those around them.
 We continuously assess the implementation and impact of our lesson using our school assessment tool so that all pupils develop into life-long learners.
 Through our RHE education, we believe we can enhance pupils’ education and help them to become caring, respectful and confident individuals.
 Successful teaching of RHE has an impact on the whole child, including their academic development and progress, by mitigation and social and emotional barriers to learning and building confidence and self-esteem.
 Successful teaching of RHE will raise aspirations for our disadvantaged and vulnerable children, empowering them with skills to overcome barriers they may face.